Neerajsharma8578/Login-Page/README.md

 # Login-Page
-this page is basic loin signup page using html css and js
+this page is basic login signup page using html css and js